You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 - You invoice the overseas customer and instruct your local supplier to deliver the goods to the overseas customer.

-Please refer to GST: Guide on Exports (PDF, 796KB) for other indirect export scenarios and required documents to support zero-rating for each scenario.
+Please refer to GST: Guide on Exports (PDF, 805KB) for other indirect export scenarios and the specific documents that must be maintained to support zero-rating for each scenario.

 60-day rule for exported goods

-There are some exceptions to the 60-day rule.
-You can refer to the GST: Guide on Exports (PDF, 796KB) for more information.Documents to support zero-rating
+There are exceptions to the 60-day rule.
+Please refer to the GST: Guide on Exports (PDF, 805KB) for more information.Documents to support zero-rating

-To zero-rate your exports, you are required to maintain the relevant export evidence.
-Please maintain all transaction and transport documents as listed below.
+To zero-rate your exports, you are required to maintain the relevant export evidence as listed below.

 Transaction documents